Review:

 score is between 0 and 5

-Salt marshes are coastal wetlands that are flooded and drained by salt water brought in by the tides.
-They are vital ecosystems that provide habitat for a variety of plant and animal species.
+Salt marshes are coastal wetlands that are flooded and drained by salt water brought in from the tides.
+They are highly productive ecosystems that provide important habitat for a wide variety of plants and animals.

 Key Features